The AI Project Manager: My PMI-CPMAI Journey

 Why Am I Doing This?

-I want to document the journey.
 Which brings me to why you are reading this.
+I want to document my journey through this certification process.

 What to Expect From This Series